 Mr. Dillon died Dec.
 17, 2017.

-He also is one of four former CIAA standouts elected to the Hall of Fame Class of 2021.
+He also is one of four former CIAA standouts nominated for the Hall of Fame Class of 2021.

 Others are running back Tim Newsome, at Winston-Salem State University in the 1970s; Coach Eddie Hurt of Virginia University of Lynchburg and Morgan State University from 1925 to 1959; and Coach Gideon Smith of Hampton University from 1921 to 1940.